Ph.D in Management Information Systems (MIS)

-The MIS PhD program is a is a full-time doctoral program.
+The MIS PhD program is a full-time doctoral program.
 All admitted students receive generous stipends and financial support for research-related activities for four years.
 Students in good standing can secure additional funding for a fifth year, if necessary.
 Students’ time in the program is spent on coursework that develops their foundational knowledge of MIS research issues and methodologies, conducting research with MIS faculty, apprenticing to faculty teaching undergraduate and masters classes, and independently teaching MIS classes.
-Being a small, selective program permits faculty to work closely with PhD students.
+Being a small, selective program permits doctoral students and faculty to interact and work closely.

-The MIS faculty at the Price College research a variety of timely and timeless topics around the themes of human-computer interaction and cognition.
-They employ a range of research methodologies including experiments, surveys, and inductive methods, as depicted below.
+The MIS faculty at the Price College research a wide variety of timely and enduring topics such as human computer/robot interaction, cognition, IT governance and control, healthcare information technology, cyber-security, business analytics, and artificial intelligence, among others.
+They employ a range of research methodologies including experiments, surveys, machine learning methods, and inductive methods.

 The MIS PhD program is small, typically with no more than six students in residence at any time.
 This allows faculty to work closely with PhD students.
 Click here for student testimonials.
 Students engage in collaborative research with faculty, beginning early in the program.
 Graduates develop a strong research portfolio, publishing consistently with OU MIS faculty in premier MIS journals.
 Through research seminars, students have opportunities to network with leading scholars from across discipline.

 Read Student Testimonials